athomasq/athomasq.github.io/essays/investing-in-public.md

 I spend a lot of time thinking about edge -- it's been one of the defining themes of my professional career.
 I now have a clearer sense of where my edge lies as an angel investor, and it comes down to three facts:

-* Most professional investors have no founder experience.
+* Most investors have no founder experience.
-* Most former founders turned angel have no investing experience.
+* Most founders turned angels have no investing experience.
-* Most institutional investors have bad incentive structures.
+* Most institutional investors have bad incentives.

 *image*